 Currently I will deliver images to you in about a month from the time of your wedding.
 I try very hard to get your images delivered to you within this timescale.
 The estimated wait is more as a buffer for me in case of family emergencies or a heavy backlog.
 It has never actually taken me that long.

 What editing do you do?

 Editing or post-production simply means turning the raw materials (literally, my RAW files into the jpegs you will receive, using Adobe Lightroom and Photoshop.
 This means everything from straightening and correcting lens distortions, to removing signs and distracting backgrounds using Photoshop, to applying my unique preset in Lightroom.
 Most of the real legwork is color, exposure and white balance correction.
-Images taken indoors take longer to edit because tungsten lighting casts everything in a yellow glow!
-Each photograph is lovingly hand edited and this often takes frequent rounds of revision and a fresh eye, as they also need to look cohesive as a set.
+Each photograph is lovingly hand edited by me and this often takes frequent rounds of revision as they also need to look cohesive as a set.

 Can we pay less and have no editing?
 Or can we have all the files and choose the best ourselves?

 Editing style is part of what makes each photographer unique.
 You can take a RAW file and do a million different things to it, like make it moody and super-sharpened, or airy and filmic – that’s how powerful image processing software has become.
 What you are paying a photographer for is the final work of art.
 I work with every viable image from your wedding.